 Cons: Larger and more expensive than a stick gauge, a dial gauge takes up more space and usually requires storage in a trunk or garage.
 You'll also need to use both your hands to operate a dial gauge with an extension hose.

-The Digital Gauge
+The Digital Tire Gauge

-Resembling a glue gun with a digital LCD display, a digital gauge provides a readout of your tire pressure when the head is pressed into the tire valve.
+How it works: Resembling a glue gun with a digital LCD display, a digital gauge provides a readout of your tire pressure when the head is pressed into the tire valve.

 Pros: Easy to use, digital gauges offer accurate readings and are typically less expensive than dial gauges.
 They also tend to resist wear.
 Some models have backlit screens so you can see your readings in the dark.